Sometimes when I start to write one blog post, it becomes apparent that the subject matter I was intending to write about morphs into something else.

-These sources are all in China and they are all selling to ANYONE, not just furniture dealers.
 It’s the same stuff and often you can purchase only one of something.
 Yes, the price for one of something is more than if you buy in bulk, but even those prices are a fraction of the retail price RH is charging their customers.

 Now ARE these the exact pieces sold by RH?
 Probably not.
 They might very well be knock offs.
 But it shows how much the same or similar products are selling for.

 Example Number One from Zhongshan Xiaohui Lighting Electrical Appliance Co., Ltd.

 Or– you can purchase it for only $1507.00 – the ***member’s*** deeply (gag) discounted price at Restoration Hardware.

 Even if I bought only ONE of these from China, the price is still only 1/10th the price of the Resto piece!